Escorted tours to Greece

 Health and Travel Insurance

-When visiting Greece you should apply for a free European Health Insurance Card (EHIC) prior to travelling from the UK.
-The EHIC isn't a substitute for medical or travel insurance, but it does entitle you to state provided medical treatment should it become necessary during your trip.
+When visiting Greece you should apply for a free UK Global Health Insurance Card (GHIC) prior to travelling from the UK.
+ThegHIC isn't a substitute for medical or travel insurance, but it does entitle you to state provided medical treatment should it become necessary during your trip.
 All treatment provided is given on the same terms as Greek nationals.
-It's worth noting that the EHIC does not cover repatriation, non-urgent treatment or on-going medical treatment, so you must make sure you have the correct travel insurance and also access to funds which can cover the cost of any treatment and repatriation.
+It's worth noting that the GHIC does not cover repatriation, non-urgent treatment or on-going medical treatment, so you must make sure you have the correct travel insurance and also access to funds which can cover the cost of any treatment and repatriation.
 Most tours offer the chance to purchase one-trip travel insurance at the time of booking.

 Any other nationality looking to visit the Greece must contact the local embassy to check visa requirements.